nguyenchiemminhvu/CPP_Build_Toolchain/GNU_Autotools/README.md

 Before exploring Autotools, let's make sure we have a complete understanding of [GNU Make](https://github.com/nguyenchiemminhvu/CPP_Build_Toolchain/tree/master/GNU_Make).

+In the tutorial about GNU Make above, there are some examples of Makefiles that are not too long or difficult to understand.
+Writing these Makefiles for small projects doesn't take much effort.
+However, when it comes to compiling large projects that need to run on different Unix-like systems, it becomes quite a challenge to write a Makefile that can meet these requirements.
+You might end up with a Makefile that spans thousands of lines and includes many macro definitions (-D) to accommodate various configurations.
+This is where GNU Autotools can be really helpful.

-The GNU Autotools, also known as the GNU Build System, is a set of handy software packages including Autoconf, Automake, and Libtool used for building software on different types of Unix-like operating systems (POSIX).
+The GNU Autotools, also known as the GNU Build System, is a set of handy software packages including Autoconf, Automake, and Libtool used for building software on different types of Unix-like operating systems (POSIX-like).

 - Autoconf helps create portable scripts to configure source code packages using templates and an M4 macro package.
 - Automake helps create portable GNU standards-compiant Makefiles from template files, supporting all the targets documented by the [GNU Coding Standards](https://www.gnu.org/prep/standards/standards.html).